utdk/utexas_smtp_helper/README.md

 # UTexas SMTP Helper

-This is a Drupal module that provides users an option to opt-in to use the UT SMTP credentials.
-This will override credentials set in the smtp module.
+This is a Drupal module that provides SMTP credentials for sites on Pantheon.
+This module supplies the SMTP module with these credentials through a Config Override.